Video overview of my research: Ryan Corey - 2018 CSL Student Conference

 |Spring 2011||ELE 302: System Design and Analysis

-I am currently working with Professor Andrew Singer in the Coordinated Science Laboratory at the University of Illinois.
-I am working on new signal processing methods to enhance human and machine hearing in noisy environments.
-I am adapting modern signal processing and machine learning methods, such as underdetermined source separation and statistical beamforming, to real-time embedded listening platforms such as hearing aids.
-Many of these methods can also be applied to noise reduction in voice communication and speech recognition.
+I work with Professor Andrew Singer in the Coordinated Science Laboratory at the University of Illinois.
+I am developing new signal processing methods to enhance human and machine hearing in noisy environments, with an emphasis on hearing aid applications.
+In particular, my work focuses on microphone array processing for real-time noise reduction and signal enhancement.